At Life Matters Financial Planning Ltd, we’re committed to protecting and respecting your privacy.

 What type of information is collected from you?

-There may be situations where the information we require is a special category of personal data under the legislation.
+There may be situations where we may need to collect sensitive personal data including information about your health, ethnic origin, or criminal prosecutions from you and third parties such as employers and credit reference agencies, fraud prevention agencies and other similar organisations in order to provide you with the services.
 In this case we will explain why we need it and obtain your consent to obtain the data.
 This situation most commonly occurs where we are arranging life assurance products and need to obtain medical information from you.

 How is your information used?